 In other matters, the Legal Aid Commission provides free legal advice to the general public regarding most areas of law, such as family law, criminal law and discrimination issues.
 See the

-Legal Aid Commission website for further information.LawAccess NSW can provide assistance over the phone in regard to legal matters.
-Ph: 1300 888 529.
-See the
+LawAccess NSW also provides assistance over the phone in relation to various legal matters.
+Phone 1300 888 529 or visit the

 LawAccess website for further information.

-Free assistance is usually available to any person who is approached or summonsed by the PIC or the ICAC and who is potentially a witness.
+Free assistance is usually available to any person who is approached or summonsed by the LECC or the ICAC and who is potentially a witness.

-Please note that legal costs that you have incurred prior to the date you apply for assistance from the Legal Representation Office will not be paid by the Office.
-The LRO does not approve legal representation retrospectively.
+Please note that any legal costs that you have incurred in dealings with the ICAC prior to the date you apply for assistance from DCJ Legal will not be paid by this Office.
+DCJ Legal does not approve legal representation before the ICAC retrospectively.

-It may be a condition of the grant of assistance that if you are convicted of an indictable offence (other than an offence that was tried summarily) as a result of the investigation or inquiry, you are required to immediately repay to the Attorney General, in full, the total amount paid to you or on your behalf for your legal representation.
+It may be a condition of the grant of assistance that if you are convicted of an indictable offence (other than an offence that was tried summarily) as a result of the investigation or inquiry, you will be required to immediately repay to the Attorney General, in full, the total amount paid to you or on your behalf for your legal representation.

 If the request is accompanied by a Notice to Produce or a Search Warrant, you must comply.
-Read the document carefully to ensure that the hand-over must be performed immediately.
+Read the document carefully to ensure if the hand-over must be performed immediately.
 If so, an objection should be stated at this time.
 If not, seek legal advice before parting with any items.
-If the request is informal, and you comply, once again you will not receive the protection of the 'use immunity' provisions of the ICAC Act or PIC Act.
+If the request is informal, and you comply, once again you will not receive the protection of the 'use immunity' provisions of the ICAC Act or LECC Act.

-If you receive a Notice issued under the ICAC Act or PIC Act, seek legal advice.
+If you receive a Notice issued under the ICAC Act or LECC Act, seek legal advice.
 Protection of your answers is available, but the answers must be endorsed with an objection at the time they are given.

 If the summons has a warning that you must not disclose that you have received it, pay close attention to this requirement.
 It can be an offence to disobey this directive.
 Surveillance can be performed at this time by investigators.

 Immediately seek legal advice.
 As a witness you have a raft of rights and obligations.
-A Legal practitioner will advise you comprehensively about them, and answer any questions you may have.
+A legal practitioner will advise you comprehensively about them, and answer any questions you may have.

-The ICAC Act and PIC Act allow witnesses to object to answering questions or producing material.
+The ICAC Act and LECC Act allow witnesses to object to answering questions or producing material.
 If the objection is taken, the answer or material must still be given, but cannot be used in Court proceedings against that witness.
 There are some exceptions to this general provision which will be explained by your lawyer.